vishvardhanreddy/AsyncProxy-task/README.md

 This is a Simple asynchronous HTTP proxy with range header and range query parameter support.
 This progam fulfills following requirements.

-Task is to build an asynchronous HTTP proxy (see definition in RFC2616) complying to the requirements specified below.
+Task is to build as an asynchronous HTTP proxy (see definition in RFC2616) complying to the requirements specified below.

-Range requests must be supported as defined in RFC2616, but also via range query parameter.
+Range requests is supported as defined in RFC2616, but also via range query parameter.

-HTTP 416 error must be returned in case where both header and query parameter are specified, but with a different value.
+HTTP 416 error is returned in case where both header and query parameter are specified, but with a different value.

-Program must start with a single command docker-compose up.
+Program starts with a single command docker-compose up.

-Proxy must be reachable at http://<docker-host>:8080 .
+Proxy is reachable at http://<docker-host>:8080 .

-Usage statistics must be available at http://<docker-host>:8080/stats
+Usage statistics are available at http://<docker-host>:8080/stats

-To run the proxy on different port or address edit add and edit environment section in docker-compose.yml.

 Running using Docker